toplr/SemesterProject_BCIS480/README.md

 Date: May 2026

+## Project Overview

-This is a university semester project done in Python using Scikit-Learn to predict customer churn.
+This academic project leverages Python and Scikit-Learn to isolate highly correlative business variables and build predictive models for company customer churn.

 ## Data Source